Pi Ui-yeon

 Which gazes were dangerous, which alleys were dead ends, which lies would work.
 As time passed, he no longer looked like a student.
 He spoke less, and his expression hardened.
 He developed a habit of suspecting people first.

-And a few years later, in an old villa studio apartment on the outskirts of the city.
+And a few years later, a small studio apartment in an old villa on the outskirts of the city.

 A worn-out mattress, a small table, and curtains covering the window.

-The 22-year-old young man living in that room no longer imagines an ordinary life.
+The 22-year-old youth living in that room no longer imagines an ordinary life.

 Just getting through today safely.